 Talent selecting the image, with monitor visible in frame

-SCREEN: To be provided by Authors: Network tool being clicked/box being opened, settings being adjusted, and OK being clicked
+SCREEN: To be provided by Authors: Image being selected, network tool being clicked/box being opened, settings being adjusted, and OK being clicked (time: 00:00 to 00:10)

 Left-click on the Network tool to duplicate the selected image and split the image into the red, grey, and green color channels.
 Select the grey channel and perform contrast stretch enhancement to improve the separation between the different areas [1].

-SCREEN: To be provided by Authors: Tool being clicked, image being selected, image being split, channel being selected, separation being improved
+SCREEN: To be provided by Authors: Tool being clicked, image being split, channel being selected, separation being improved (time: 00:10 to 00:12)

 Use the Sobel edge detector to perform the 2D signal processing convolution as grouped under the Find Edge command [1].

-SCREEN: To be provided by Authors: 2D signal processing convolution being performed
+SCREEN: To be provided by Authors: 2D signal processing convolution being performed (time: 00:12 to 00:13)

 For double filtering, apply Gaussian blur and a median filter to reduce the noise and to smooth the object signal.
 To Convert to Mask, execute adapted threshold algorithms to obtain a binary picture with black and white pixels [1].

-SCREEN: To be provide by Authors: Blur and filter being applied/noise being reduced/signal being smoothed, then algorithms being executed
+SCREEN: To be provide by Authors: Blur and filter being applied/noise being reduced/signal being smoothed, then algorithms being executed (time: 00:13 to 00:15)

 Next, Skeletonize the cell area into a simple network and use filter particles to remove small, non-networked particles in the results network filter particles in a network image.
 To obtain red and green channels, perform double-filtering and convert to Mask as demonstrated, using the adapted thresholding method [1].

-SCREEN: To be provided by Authors: Cell area being skeletonized/particles being removed, double filtering being and convert to mask being performed
+SCREEN: To be provided by Authors: Cell area being skeletonized/particles being removed, double filtering being and convert to mask being performed (time: 00.15 to 00:18)

 Use Analyze Particles to determine the cell morphology in the binary-green image [1].

-SCREEN: To be provided by Authors: Analyze particles being selected/morphology being determined
+SCREEN: To be provided by Authors: Analyze particles being selected/morphology being determined (already donne at 00:18 / automatically filling in the results window - top right panel)

-Use the OR (O-R) operator to merge all of the channels using their regions of interest and readjust their initial color into a simple RGB (R-G-B) image [1].
+Use the OR operator to merge all of the channels using their regions of interest and readjust their initial color into a simple RGB (R-G-B) image [1].

-SCREEN: To be provided by Authors: Channels being merged, then color being adjusted
+SCREEN: To be provided by Authors: Channels being merged, then color being adjusted (time: 00:18 to 00:21)

 Single-Cell Motility Analysis